Azumaya algebras and canonical components: Introduction

-In the remainder of the introduction we discuss the case of most interest to us, namely, $K \subset S^3$ is a hyperbolic knot with complement $M = S^3 \ssm K$ and $\Gam = \pi_1(M)$.
-The work of Thurston \cite{Th} (see also \cite{CullerShalen}) shows that $X(\Gam)$ contains a distinguished curve, a so-called \emph{canonical component} $C_M$.
+In the remainder of the introduction we discuss the case of most interest to us, namely, where $K \subset S^3$ is a hyperbolic knot with complement $M = S^3 \ssm K$ and $\Gam = \pi_1(M)$.
+The work of Thurston \cite{Th} (see also \cite{CullerShalen}) shows that $X(\Gam)$ contains a distinguished curve $\mathfrak{C}_M$, a so-called \emph{canonical component}.
 This is an irreducible component of $X(\Gam)$ containing the character of a discrete and faithful representation associated with the complete hyperbolic structure on $M$.
 See \S \ref{sec:CharVars} for further discussion.
-Let $\wt{C}_M$ denote the normalization of a projective closure of $C_M$, so $\wt{C}_M$ is a smooth projective curve with field of constants a number field $L$.
+As noted above, since $\mathfrak{C}_M$ is an irreducible component of $X(\Gamma)$, the field of constants of $\mathfrak{C}_M$ is a number field ${k}$, and there is a geometrically integral curve $C_M \subset X(\Gamma)_{k}$ whose base change to $\C$ is $\mathfrak{C}_M$.
+We will refer to $C_M$ as the canonical component of $X(\Gamma)_{k}$.
+Let $\wt{C}_M$ denote the normalization of a projective closure of $C_M$, so $\wt{C}_M$ is a smooth projective curve over ${k}$.

 Among the results we prove in this paper, we will produce various sufficient conditions for $A_{\wt{C}_M}$ to exist.
 For example, in the case of hyperbolic knot complements, the existence of these Azumaya algebras is closely related to arithmetic properties of the Alexander polynomial of $K$.
+Recall that the Alexander polynomial is a generator of the Fitting ideal for the conjugation action of a meridian on the commutator subgroup of the knot group (e.g., see \cite{Neuwirth}).
+A primary theme of this paper is that the obstruction to $A_{\wt{C}_M}$ existing is related to points on $\wt{C}_M$ associated with characters of nonabelian reducible representations.
+In particular, it is a classical fact that nonabelian reducible representations of knot groups into $\SL_2(\C)$ are closely related to roots of $\Del_K(t)$; see \S\ref{ssec:Knots} for a precise discussion.
 We prove the following in \S \ref{sec:Proofs}.

 \begin{thm} Let $K$ be a hyperbolic knot with $\Gam = \pi_1(S^3 \smallsetminus K)$, and suppose that its Alexander polynomial $\Del_K(t)$ satisfies: